What We Believe

 The blood of Jesus Christ, shed on the cross, provides the only way of salvation through the forgiveness of sin.
 Salvation occurs when people place their faith in the death and resurrection of Christ as sufficient payment for their sin.
 Salvation is a gift from God, and it cannot be earned through our own efforts.
 Bible verses about salvation: Isaiah 53:5-6; Matthew 1:21; 27:22-28:6; John 1:12; 3:16, 36; Acts 2:21; 4:12; Romans 3:23-25; 5:8-10; Galatians 2:20; Ephesians 2:8-10;Philippians 2:12-13; Hebrews 9:24-28; Revelation 3:20.

-The moment someone accepts Christ into their lives as the only path to God they become a part of the church.
+The moment someone accepts Christ into their lives as the only path to God, they become part of the church.
 The Church body, a metaphor often used in the New Testament, is not just the building in which we gather.
 Rather, the Church is the people who go forth from the place of worship and live out lives that are honoring to God.
-Within the Church each believer has a specific role and function according to their talents and abilities.
-In a very real and practical sense, the church is the Body of Christ; it is the life within God’s plan; being a part of the church means that the believer no longer belongs to himself/herself, but to the community of believers and the purpose for which it exists.
-Bible verse on the Church: Acts 2:41-47; Romans 12:3-8, 14:7; 1 Corinthians 12:12-14; Ephesians 1:22-23; 2:19-22;; Colossians 1:18; 3:15.
+Within the Church, each believer has a specific role and function according to their talents and abilities.
+In a very real and practical sense, the church is the Body of Christ; it is the life within God’s plan.
+Being part of the church means that the believer no longer belongs to himself/herself, but to the community of believers and the purpose for which it exists.
+Bible verses on the Church: Acts 2:41-47; Romans 12:3-8, 14:7; 1 Corinthians 12:12-14; Ephesians 1:22-23; 2:19-22;; Colossians 1:18; 3:15.

 Not only should God alone be worshipped, but He deserves as much as can be given.
 Worship should include every part of a person, since the whole being belongs to God—mind, will, emotions, body and lifestyle.
 When we worship at Pathways, you may see people clapping or raising hands.
 These are just natural expressions of joy, reverence, surrender, and love for God and all the good things He has done for us.

-Baptism into Water: Every “believer” after decision of faith should be baptized into water to restore himself/herself into relationship with God.
+Baptism by immersion in water: Every “believer” after decision of faith should be baptized by immersion in water to restore himself/herself into relationship with God.
 This symbolizes the death, burial, and resurrection of Jesus and is a sign to the world that he/she has identified Christ as his/her substitute and only means of salvation.
 Bible verses about baptism: Matthew 28:19; Acts 2:38; Romans 6:1-4; Colossians 2:12.